-Strategic Goal Expected results Performance indicators Target 2021 OTP Strategic Goal 2 : to increase the speed, efficiency Performance Indicator 7: Productivity of the Office and effectiveness of preliminary examinations, investigations and prosecutions. nary examinations, gations and investigations and trials Milestones achieved/planned Ensure units are capable of providing services to the OTP in a timely and efficient manner (minimize variances: < 5%; variance compared to expected time and effort foreseen in the agreed processes and procedures) Language support provided as per agreed schedule: 98% of time Proposals finalised Contribute to drafting report to improve match between workload and resources to be approved by ExCom Efficiencies or savings made Contribute to Office-wide 1% efficiency gain or savings achievement ICC Goals 6, 7, 8 and 9 OTP Strategic Goal 5 : to increase the Office's ability to manage its resources in an Performance Indicators 11.1 - 11.4 Financial Planning, Performance and Compliance effective, responsible and accountable manner.
+Strategic Goal Expected results Performance indicators Target 2021 OTP Strategic Goal 2: to increase the speed, efficiency Performance Indicator 7: Productivity of the Office and effectiveness of preliminary examinations, investigations and prosecutions.
+Timely finalisation of preliminary examinations, investigations and trials Speed and efficiency of preliminary examinations, investigations and trials increased Milestones achieved/planned Ensure units are capable of providing services to the OTP in a timely and efficient manner (minimize variances: < 5%; variance compared to expected time and effort foreseen in the agreed processes and procedures) Language support provided as per agreed schedule: 98% of time Proposals finalised Contribute to drafting report to improve match between workload and resources to be approved by ExCom Efficiencies or savings made Contribute to Office-wide 1% efficiency gain or savings achievement ICC Goals 6, 7, 8 and 9 OTP Strategic Goal 5 : to increase the Office's ability to manage its resources in an Performance Indicators 11.1 - 11.4 Financial Planning, Performance and Compliance effective, responsible and accountable manner.
 Responsible and accountable mgmt.
-8.1 - 8.5 Human Resources - Staff Performance and Development No major negative findings by auditors Continuous improvement approach further implemented Improved wellbeing Compliance with financial rules and regulations Full compliance with Financial Regulations and Rules and financially sound implementation of funds (approved budget and CF) New performance reporting system implemented within agreed target rates Contribute to drafting simplified, consolidated performance report to be shared with stakeholders Milestones achieved/planned for the priority projects All milestones achieved ··· F · · · · F · · · · >80% of staff participate in surveys Action plan following survey results developed and implemented 100% of performance appraisals completed on time All milestones achieved Staff adequately trained to perform their duties Staff trained/total staff > 90% of staff followed mandatory training Risk mgmt. improvement Update section Risk Register

-3. Sub-programme 2160: Expected results, performance indicators and targets for 2021

-Strategic Goal Expected results Performance indicators Target 2021 ICC Goal 1 OTP Strategic Goal 2 : to increase the speed, efficiency Performance Indicator 7: Productivity of the Office and effectiveness of preliminary examinations, Speed and efficiency of preliminary examinations, Proposals finalised Contribute to drafting report to improve match between
+8.1 - 8.5 Human Resources - Staff Performance and Development No major negative findings by auditors Continuous improvement approach further implemented Improved wellbeing Compliance with financial rules and regulations New performance reporting system Full compliance with Financial Regulations and Rules and financially sound implementation of funds (approved budget and CF) within agreed target rates implemented Contribute to drafting simplified, consolidated performance report to be shared with stakeholders Milestones achieved/planned for the priority projects All milestones achieved >80% of staff participate in surveys Action plan following survey results developed and implemented 100% of performance appraisals completed on time All milestones achieved Staff adequately trained to perform their duties Staff trained/total staff > 90% of staff followed mandatory training Risk mgmt. improvement Update section Risk Register 3.
+Sub-progran ame 2160: Expected result ts, performance indicators and ta rgets for 2021 Strategic Goal Expected results Performance indicators Target 2021 ICC Goal 1 OTP Strategic Goal 2: to increase the speed, efficiency Performance Indicator 7: Productivity of the Office and effectiveness of preliminary examinations, Speed and efficiency of preliminary examinations, Proposals finalised Contribute to drafting report to improve match between

-Strategic Goal Expected results Performance indicators Target 2021 investigations and prosecutions. investigations and trials increased workload and resources to be approved by ExCom Efficiencies or savings made Contribute to Office-wide 1% efficiency gain or savings achievement ICC Goals 6, 7, 8 and 9 OTP Strategic Goal 5 : to increase the Office's ability to manage its resources in an Performance Indicators 11.1 - 11.4 Financial Planning, Performance and Compliance effective, responsible and accountable manner.
+Strategic Goal Expected results Performance indicators Target 2021 investigations and prosecutions. investigations and trials increased workload and resources to be approved by ExCom Efficiencies or savings made Contribute to Office-wide 1% efficiency gain or savings achievement ICC Goals 6, 7, 8 and 9 OTP Strategic Goal 5: to increase the Office's ability to manage its resources in an Performance Indicators 11.1 - 11.4 Financial Planning, Performance and Compliance effective, responsible and accountable manner.
 Responsible and accountable mgmt.
 8.1 - 8.5 Human Resources - Staff Performance and Development Continuous improvement approach further implemented New performance reporting system implemented Contribute to drafting simplified, consolidated performance report to be shared with stakeholders Improved wellbeing Milestones achieved/planned All milestones achieved Improved information mgmt.
 Milestones achieved/planned for the priority projects All milestones achieved Staff adequately trained to perform their duties Milestones achieved/planned for the priority projects.
 All milestones achieved Staff trained/total staff Establish an OTP data governance board in order to standardize and adjudicate data and information management-related issues Develop e-learning platform for delivery of internal training Timely and effective registration of evidence and disclosure (within the agreed target range) 90% of staff attended mandatory training